dinesh-coderepo/blogsite/src/blog_posts/ImageClassification/content.md

 # protobuf
 ```

-- creating a first ml model in vertex ai , in notebook we will install loggin modules
+- creating a first ml model in vertex ai , in notebook we will install logging modules

 ![data_ask](data_ask.png)